wheatfarmer123/nexit-legal/legal/legal/legal/PRIVACY_POLICY.md

-# Privacy Policy
-**Nexit Security** (“Nexit”, “the Bot”, “we”, “us”, “our”)

-**Effective Date:** 2026-02-03

-## 1) What this policy covers
-This Privacy Policy explains what data the Bot may process, why, and how it’s used when you interact with Nexit Security in Discord servers.

-## 2) Data we may collect/process
-Depending on which features are enabled, the Bot may process and/or store:
-- **User IDs** (for moderation records like warnings, whitelist, premium flags)
-- **Server (Guild) IDs** (to store server configuration such as log channels/settings)
-- **Channel IDs** (for configured logging channels or feature settings)
-- **Moderation records** (e.g., warnings: moderator ID, target user ID, reason, timestamps, optional expiration)
-- **Invite protection entries** (invite codes marked as protected, optional notes)
-- **Anti-spam tracking (temporary)** (short-lived message timing counts used to detect spam)

-### What we do NOT intentionally collect
-- We do not ask for passwords
-- We do not store your Discord token
-- We do not intentionally store message content as a general database feature
-  (Some features may *process* message content in-memory to detect spam or blocked mentions.)

-## 3) Why we use the data
-We use the data to:
-- Provide moderation features (warn, timeout, ban, logging)
-- Apply server settings (log channel, anti-spam config, invite protection)
-- Prevent abuse and keep servers safe (anti-spam/anti-raid features)
-- Support premium features and role checks

-## 4) Where data is stored
-Data is stored in a database used by the Bot (commonly SQLite or a hosted database), controlled by the Bot operator.

-## 5) Data retention
-We keep data only as long as needed for the features you use:
-- Server settings: retained until changed or the Bot is removed
-- Warnings: retained until removed/expired (if expiration is enabled)
-- Temporary anti-spam tracking: short-lived and not intended as long-term storage

-## 6) Sharing your data
-We do not sell your data.
-We only share data if:
-- Required by law, legal process, or to protect users from harm/abuse
-- Needed to operate the Bot with trusted infrastructure providers (hosting), where applicable

-## 7) Security
-We take reasonable steps to protect stored data, but no system is 100% secure.
-You use the Bot at your own risk.

-## 8) Your choices and controls
-Server admins control most data by controlling features:
-- Removing warnings
-- Clearing warnings
-- Disabling logging
-- Removing the Bot from the server (stops future collection)

-## 9) Requests (Deletion / Questions)
-If you want data removed (where applicable) or have questions:
-- Contact us through the official support server or the listed contact method.
-Include your **User ID** and the **Server ID** involved so we can find the correct records.

-## 10) Changes to this policy
-We may update this Privacy Policy.
-Continued use of the Bot after changes means you accept the updated policy.
+Privacy Policy

+Nexit Security (“Nexit”, “the Bot”, “we”, “us”, “our”)

+Effective Date: 2026-02-03
+Last Updated: 2026-02-09

+1. Scope of This Policy

+This Privacy Policy explains how Nexit Security processes data when used in Discord servers.
+It applies to all servers, users, and administrators who interact with the Bot.

+By using Nexit Security, you agree to the practices described in this policy.

+2. Data We Process

+Nexit Security only processes the minimum data required to function.

+Data that may be processed or stored

+Depending on enabled features, the Bot may process and/or store:

+User IDs

+Used for moderation actions (warnings, timeouts, bans)

+Used for global whitelist and premium-related checks

+Server (Guild) IDs

+Used to store server-specific settings (logging, anti-spam, invite protection)

+Channel IDs

+Used to identify configured log channels or feature-specific channels

+Moderation Records

+Warning ID

+Target user ID

+Moderator ID

+Reason

+Timestamps

+Optional expiration time

+Invite Protection Data

+Invite codes marked as protected

+Optional admin-provided notes

+Anti-Spam Detection Data (Temporary)

+Short-lived message timing data used to detect spam

+Stored in memory only and cleared automatically

+3. Data We Do NOT Collect

+Nexit Security does not intentionally collect or store:

+Discord passwords

+Discord authentication tokens

+Email addresses

+IP addresses

+Message content as a permanent database feature

+Some features may temporarily process message content in memory (for example, spam detection or blocked mention detection).
+This data is not stored long-term.

+4. Why We Use This Data

+We use processed data strictly to:

+Provide moderation features (warn, timeout, ban, purge, logging)

+Apply server-specific configuration (log channels, anti-spam settings)

+Prevent abuse, raids, and spam

+Enable and verify premium features

+Improve reliability and security of the Bot

+5. Data Storage

+Data is stored in a database used by the Bot (commonly SQLite or a secure hosted database), controlled solely by the Bot operator.

+We do not expose this data publicly.

+6. Data Retention

+Data is retained only as long as necessary:

+Server settings: Stored until changed or the Bot is removed

+Warnings: Stored until manually removed or automatically expired (if enabled)

+Temporary anti-spam data: Short-lived and cleared automatically

+Premium records: Stored while premium is active

+Removing the Bot from a server stops all future data collection for that server.

+7. Data Sharing

+We do not sell, rent, or trade user data.

+Data may only be shared if:

+Required by law or legal process

+Necessary to protect users or prevent abuse

+Required to operate the Bot using trusted infrastructure providers (e.g., hosting services)

+8. Security

+We take reasonable technical and organizational measures to protect stored data.
+However, no system can guarantee absolute security.

+Use of the Bot is at your own risk.

+9. User & Server Controls

+Server administrators control most data handling by:

+Enabling or disabling features

+Removing or clearing warnings

+Disabling logging

+Removing the Bot from the server

+These actions directly affect what data is stored.

+10. Data Requests & Contact

+If you have questions or wish to request data removal (where applicable):

+Contact us through the official Nexit Security support server

+Include:

+Your User ID

+The Server ID involved

+This allows us to locate the correct records.

+11. Changes to This Policy

+We may update this Privacy Policy at any time.

+Continued use of Nexit Security after updates means you accept the revised policy.